Spreadsheets do not own the next action

 Keep prescreening, records readiness, outreach, tasks, and scheduling tied to the same workflow.

-Use current workflow status to explain movement and blockers instead of rebuilding reports manually.
+Use current queue status to explain movement and blockers instead of rebuilding reports manually.

 Move from lead lists to patient records with study context, owner, status, source, and next action.